ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 00:08 _Daniel:_
 [[start:8450][end:9598]] Hello and welcome.
 [[start:9684][end:12590]] It's September 20, 2023.
-[[start:12740][end:25706]] We're at the Active Inference Institute in the course, active Inference for the social Sciences, and here with Mahault Albarracin, who will be presenting today on norm scripts and linguistics under active inference.
+[[start:12740][end:25706]] We're at the Active Inference Institute in the course, Active Inference for the Social Sciences, and here with Mahault Albarracin, who will be presenting today on norm scripts and linguistics under Active Inference.
-[[start:25738][end:27840]] So thank you, Mao, to you.
+[[start:25738][end:27840]] So thank you, Mahault, to you.

 00:29 _Mahault:_
 [[start:29090][end:29598]] Awesome.